lemonrock/cordial/README.md

 	* comic (ascii faces to SVG)
 	* csv table from spongedown
 	* [memenhancer](https://github.com/ivanceras/memenhancer)
+* Image transformations need a variant of Borrow or Cow

 ### Ideas
 * Styling <https://userstyles.org/categories/site> - indicative of the top sites on the internet that people use regularly